First impressions matter

 Filed under the category "nothing is ever simple".
 While your preferred name can be easily changed on your profile page, things get a bit more complex when it comes to the Oregon State University directory, your @oregonstate.edu email address and the name displayed with that address.
 HR has tried to clear things up at Campus Directory Profile: Information for Faculty and Staff.

-The option to display your pronouns is available.
+The option to display your personal pronouns is available.
 Contact Alan to request.
 See why pronouns matter.

 As per AP style guide.
 Degrees earned by faculty and displayed with name are listed as follows.